Overview

 How do I see what my agent actually receives?

-Run the same query the stub uses:
+Run the same Cypher query the stub uses:

 What's the performance impact?